 Most high school students and their parents have little to no experience investigating allegations of misconduct.
 Hiring an experienced student rights attorney can help you take the initiative, ensuring that you fully understand the charges, view all of the evidence, have an advisor on hand to protect your rights, and cross-examine all witnesses.

 Keeping High Schools Accountable

 Title IX also prohibits retaliation against anyone who reports a violation.
 For example, a Birmingham, Alabama board of education fired a high school basketball coach after he reported Title IX inequities involving his school's treatment of the girls' basketball team.
 The U.S. Supreme Court ruled that the law prohibits such explicit and implicit retaliation.
 See Jackson v.
 Birmingham Board of Education, 544 U.S. 167 (2005).
 As a result, Title IX protects parents, students, teachers, and school staff from retaliation.

 Experienced Student Rights Defense Attorney

-Attorney Joseph D. Lento has helped thousands of students and school employees across the country.
+Attorney Joseph D. Lento has helped hundreds of high school students across the country.
 If your child is involved in a Title IX high school investigation, Joseph D. Lento can help.
 Give us a call at 888-555-3686 or contact us through our online form.